scarv/scarv-cpu/docs/pipeline.md

 - Interrupt Trap.
 - An `mret` instruction.

+The destination addresses for conditional branch instructions are computed in the dispatch stage.

 The destination addresses for jump instructions are computed in the execute stage.
+Whether or not to perform a branch is also computed in the execute stage.

 The destination address for a trap is held in the `mtvec` CSR.